Things to see and do - Saint Albans

 This attractive Premier Inn has a country location near to the M1 and M25, and a short walk from Bricket Wood Train Station, which has services to Watford Junction.
 St. Albans centre is only 4 miles away.
 Close by is a pleasant Beefeater restaurant,..

 Cottonmill Lane, GB - Saint Albans AL1 2HQ

 At this magnificent Georgian house, guests can enjoy afternoon tea beside a roaring fire, stroll through 12 acres of pretty gardens, and relax in the spa.
 Central London is just 40 minutes’ drive away.
 A beautiful Art Deco-inspired swimming pool, mo..

 Restaurants Saint Albans

-St Michael's Village, Fishpool St GB - Saint Albans AL3 4RY
+St Michael's Village, Fishpool St GB - AL3 4RY St Albans

-Spacious, airy conservatory in a family owned manor house, which looks out over well-tended gardens and a lake.
-Daily changing dishes feature contemporary twists; the Lake Menu represents good value.
-Formal service from a chatty team.
+Spacious, airy orangery in a family owned manor house, which looks out over well-tended gardens and a lake.
+Daily changing dishes feature contemporary twists; the Lake Menu is good value.
+Formal service comes from a chatty team.

 2 Hatfield Rd GB - AL1 3RP St Albans

 Come on a Sunday for 'lobster and steak' night or any day of the week for refined, tasty dishes with a modern edge.
 Three contemporary dining rooms feature bold artwork from the local gallery.
 Try the lesser-known wines by the glass.